 Mount Magnet lives up to its role as the hub of the Murchison and the longest surviving gold mining settlement in Western Australia.
-Situated four and a half hours' drive east of Geraldton, on the Great Northern Highway, it’s the perfect base for exploring the Gascoyne-Murchison region and offers rich pickings for those interested in gold prospecting and fossicking.
+Situated four and a half hours' drive east of Geraldton, on the Great Northern Highway, it’s the perfect base for exploring the Gascoyne-Murchison region and offers rich pickings for those interested in gold prospecting and fossicking and gold rush history.

 Mount Magnet attractions